yarbelk/slimbox/README.md

 ## implemented

 See [https://gitlab.com/yarbelk/slimbox/-/boards](kanban board) for where we are.
-I want some basic functionality and simple apps such as:
+I want some basic functionality and simple apps and `sh` such as:

 - [x] cat
 - [x] wc
 - [x] true
 - [x] false
+- [ ] sh
 - [ ] yes
 - [ ] cp
 - [ ] mv